Featured Video: How To Make Vanilla Buttercream Frosting PLUS How To Decorate Cupcakes

 - Bake for 30 minutes.
 The sides will slowly turn brown, and it will start to lift away from the side of the pan.

-- Decorate.
+- Serve: This cake can beserves as is, or can be frosted.
+I used buttercream frosting to decoarate this cake.
 I added few drops of red icing color to my Vanilla Buttercream Frosting.
 I basically divided the frosting into 3 to have 3 shades of pink.
 You do not have to do this, you can have a plain Vanilla Buttercream Frosting if you want.

 - The best way to eat this is when the cake is at room temperature and the frosting is still soft.
 If you had it stored in the fridge, just take it out and leave it outside at room temperature for 30 minutes – 1 hr (depending on the temperature of your place) to let the cake and the frosting to soften.